BLavery/STM32F407VG-Arduino/README.md

 "Serial" is not through the USB connector, but rather must use a separate USB 3V TTL-uart adapter on UART1 (TX/RX) at PA9 / PA10.

 But there is a "gotcha" for Serial upload.
 If you are powering the board from USB, the DFU USB mode will try to take precedence over Serial, and Serial upload will likely fail.
-(If you can check your PC, it will show STM32 DFU Uploader!)
+(If you can check your PC ports, it will show STM32 DFU Uploader!)
 Either power the board another way while uploading (from uart adapter?), or find a 2-wire USB cable ("charger only, no data") to power through the USB connector.

  [<img  src="images/DIY-More-STM32F407VGT6s.png">](images/DIY-More-STM32F407VGT6.png)